petermr/dictionary/ethics_statement_project/ethics_statement_project.md

 ## 5.7.
 Ethics Statment Prototype dictionary (2021-06-01)
 I have created a prototype dictionary after analysing the Ethics Statement section of Mini-Corpus #1 using [`ami_gui.py`](https://github.com/petermr/openDiagram/blob/master/physchem/python/ami_gui.py).
 It is available, [here](https://github.com/petermr/dictionary/blob/main/ethics_statement_project/results/rake/ethics_statement.xml).
 # 6. Meeting Records
+## 2021-06-24
+- Shweata presented her updates on the code.
+Read more about it in the updates section dated 2021-06-23.
+- Daniel - Next step would be to feed the mined Ethics Committee names to Wikidata.
+- Shweata will commit the `.csv` to the project directory so that Daniel can pick it up and upload to Wikidata
+- PMR demonstrated `pygetpapers`'s integration with crossref
+- The project directory has become messy as it has grown gradually.
+We will have to refactor.
+- A potenial step would be to have a feedback loop between Wikidata and `ami`.
+An interative workflow:
+Wikidata SPARQL (SPARQLWrapper) -> `amidict` -> `ami search` Papers -> (Ethics Statements) -> Ethics Committees (using spaCy) -> Wikidata
+- Here is a [query](https://w.wiki/3Y58) Daniel wrote to get us started.
+- We might also want to look at crowdsourcing parts of the works that goes into the project - a mixture of automation and manual work
+- Rule-based matching, regex or keyword searches are something to look at.
+-
 ## 6.1.
 2021-06-17
 - Shweata presented an enhanced version of her previous Notebook.
 More information [here](#53-better-globbing-regex-and-sparql-wrapper-2021-06-15).
 Comments and directions: